 On the flip side, the industry's fear of AI is nothing new.
 The "guilty until proven innocent" framework is a daily reality for artists navigating the opaque world of digital streaming platforms.
 The same mechanisms that wrongly punish artists for alleged streaming fraud are primed to be turned against those accused of using AI.
 He cited the high-profile case of musician Benn Jordan, who was accused of artificial streaming by Spotify, and was only able to rectify the situation through a personal connection to the CEO of his distributor.
 For the average artist or fan without connections, there is no recourse.

-• Napster déjà vu: In the early days of music downloads and streaming, the industry over-corrected to address fears of copyright infringement.
+Napster déjà vu: In the early days of music downloads and streaming, the industry over-corrected to address fears of copyright infringement.
 Instead of improving the systems in place to protect artists and share music, they took out their ire on the average person.
-"This hearkens back to the Limewire, FrostWire, Napster days, where we ended up suing grandmas as an industry," he explained.
-"Now, if grandma makes a song with Suno and puts it on Spotify, the end result is that we sue everyday people once again."
+"This hearkens back to the Limewire, Frostwire, and Napster days, when the major labels ended up suing grandmas for digital piracy," he explained.
+"Now, if grandma makes a song with Suno and puts it on Spotify, she might end up being sued for copyright infringement while the AI companies are largely left unscathed.
+Meanwhile, any independent artist can be accused of using generative AI and be de-platformed, de-monetized, or publicly shamed without proof."

-• The missed opportunity: The industry's failure to create a statutory license for samples, like it did with cover songs, has led to decades of legal issues and missed revenue opportunities for artists and rights holders alike.
-"Look at any major hip-hop act.
-They always enter the scene with sample problems because to use a sample, you need permission," Natzle noted.
-"There's no statutory license for the recording, only for the song.
+The missed opportunity: The industry's failure to create a statutory license for samples, like it did with cover songs, has led to decades of legal issues and missed revenue opportunities for artists and rights holders alike.
+"Look at what happens with a lot of new hip-hop and rap artists.
+They often enter the scene with uncleared sample problems because to use a sample, you need permission," Natzle noted.
+"As a result, these newer artists are totally beholden to the original copyright owners on the sample because there's no statutory license for the recording, only for the song.
 We still need to fix sampling."

-• The model that works: Natzle pointed to the compulsory mechanical license for cover songs as a proven, effective model that allows for widespread creative use while ensuring fair compensation to the original songwriter without requiring explicit permission.
-"Money goes to Leonard Cohen's estate regardless, because we did it right through what's called a compulsory mechanical license, which is a statutory license under copyright law," he explained.
-"That's how we fixed copyright."
+The model that works: Natzle pointed to the compulsory mechanical license for cover songs as a proven, effective model that allows for widespread creative use while ensuring fair compensation to the original songwriter, without requiring their explicit permission.
+He provided an example, referencing the commonly covered song “Hallelujah” by Leonard Cohen.
+"If someone releases a new version of ‘Hallelujah’ without permission, royalties are paid to Leonard Cohen's estate regardless, because of what's called a compulsory mechanical license, which is a statutory license under copyright law," he explained.
+"That's how we fixed copyright for cover songs.
+New versions of the song can be created without permission, but the original creator still gets paid a fair rate."

 By applying the statutory licensing model of cover songs to AI, Natzle argued the narrative can be flipped.
 AI would cease to be a threat that drains revenue and would instead become a massive new customer for the music industry.
 With a proper licensing framework, AI becomes a tool that grows the economic pie for everyone.
 He detailed a two-tiered system: AI companies would pay a license for training their models on existing copyrighted works, and then pay recurring fees for the ongoing generation of music.
 This approach, he explained, would legitimize the commercial use of AI-generated music by end-users, transforming AI companies into significant, new revenue streams for artists and rights holders.